-- A. All linear dimensions are in millimeters. - B. This drawing is subject to change without notice. - C. Publication IPC-7351 is recommended for alternate designs. - D. Laser cutting apertures with trapezoidal walls and also rounding corners will offer better paste release.
+- All linear dimensions are in millimeters. - B. This drawing is subject to change without notice.
+C. Publication IPC-7351 is recommended for alternate design. - D. Laser cutting apertures with trapezoidal walls and also rounding corners will offer better paste release.
 Customers should contact their board assembly site for stencil design recommendations.
-Refer to IPC 7525 for stencil design considerations. - E. Customers should contact their board fabrication site for recommended solder mask tolerances between and around signal pads.
+Refer to IPC-7525 for other stencil recommendations. - E. Customers should contact their board fabrication site for solder mask tolerances between and around signal pads.